 Any expansion of online casino gaming in Oregon would include casino apps, which allow bettors to place wagers 24 hours a day, 7 days a week from anywhere inside Oregon, just as the state’s sports gambling app does.

 In other states with legal online casino gambling, the apps are generally available for both Android and Apple devices and can be downloaded for free from the operator’s website or the App Store.
-A great example of this are the online casino apps in NJ.
+A great example of this are the NJ casino app.

 If Oregon were to approve online casino gambling, bettors would likely find many of the same games offered at existing tribal casinos.
 The list includes: